Expert medical and surgical care in Thailand

 Days 4–7

 Congestion and discharge gradually decrease.
-You attend a follow-up for endoscopic cleaning of the nasal cavities — this removes crusting and promotes healthy healing.
+You attend a follow-up for endoscopic cleaning of the nasal cavities; this removes crusting and promotes healthy healing.
 Light activity is fine, but avoid heavy lifting, bending, or blowing your nose.

 Weeks 2–3

 Breathing continues to improve as internal swelling subsides.
 Saline rinses are maintained several times daily.
-Most patients return to desk work within one to two weeks.
-Full mucosal healing takes four to six weeks, with ongoing improvement in airflow over the following months.
+Most patients return to desk work within one to two weeks.1 Full mucosal healing takes four to six weeks, with ongoing improvement in airflow over the following months.

-90%+ Relief Significant symptom improvement reported
+Significant Relief Significant symptom improvement reported

 Lasting Results Durable when combined with ongoing nasal care